jgmalcolm/jgmalcolm.github.io/_posts/2014-07-31-grad-school.md

 set it up so it runs right out of the box on some sample image/data.

 Make it accessible to the non-technical readers too.
-Your research was likely funded by taxpayers, so make some effort to dumb it down some.
+Your research was likely funded by taxpayers, so make some effort to cut out jargon.
 Make it easy for anyone to quickly grasp the importance of your result and the basic technique.

   [spread]: https://hacks.mozilla.org/2013/05/how-to-spread-the-word-about-your-code
   [preston-werner]: http://tom.preston-werner.com/2011/11/22/open-source-everything.html